ART

 Painting # 2:

-While at the same time, the second painting is “The Sacred Grove, 1884/89,” which the marvelous work of Pierre Puvis de Chavannes, who was a French artist.
+At the same time the second painting is “The Sacred Grove, 1884/89,” which is the marvellous work of Pierre Puvis de Chavannes, who was a French artist.
 This piece of work also has a structural similarity with the previous one as it is also made of oil on the canvas.
 The exploration of the idea and the thematic perspective is much broadened in this painting.

 “The Sacred Grove, 1884/89”